Trundle bed

 A trundle bed—the lower bed has no box-spring.

 A trundle bed (or truckle bed) is a low, wheeled bed that is stored under a twin/single bed and can be rolled out for use by visitors or as just another bed.

-A pop-up trundle bed can be raised to meet the height of the normal bed, effectively creating a wider sleeping surface when positioned side-by-side.
+A pop-up trundle bed may be raised to meet the height of the normal bed, effectively creating a wider sleeping surface when positioned side-by-side.

+The trundle bed was invented sometime in the early 1600s.